 Whether you are staying for the day or a week, there are lots of things to see and do in our community.
 Enjoy a walk along the waterfront trail and take a selfie with the historic Swing Bridge as your backdrop.
 Climb the Cup and Saucer or Lewis Hiking trails and enjoy breathtaking views like no other.
-Visit the Centennial Museum of Sheguiandah and learn about our areas history and past or visit one of our many unique shops to find that special gift or treat!
+Visit the Centennial Museum of Sheguiandah and learn about the history and past of our area or visit one of our many unique shops to find that special gift or treat!

 The Downtown Docks and Spider Bay Marina offer marine services and amenities.
 Launch your boat at the marina and enjoy exploring the North Channel.
 You won’t be disappointed!